Radioactiverm/mp3-downloader/README.md

     sudo python3 mp3downloader.py

 > [!WARNING]
-> Make sure that you have installed:
+>  If you have any problems make sure that you have installed:
-> yt-dlp , python3
+> yt-dlp , python3 , curl , git

 ## ✴️ | System integration
 >[!TIP]